BA University of Arkansas (Fayetteville) Geography & History

-Close by Hitler's bunker batteries of Germany's deadly V-2 ballistic missiles with massive two thousand pound warheads, capable of destroying entire city blocks, were being made ready to launch.
-It was a surreal moment in military, when the V-2's engines lit up the early morning darkness revealing the ancient castle in the background as they raced toward space.
+Close by batteries of Germany's deadly V-2 ballistic missiles with massive two thousand pound warheads, capable of destroying entire city blocks, were being made ready to launch.
+It was a surreal moment in military, when V-2's engines lit up the early morning darkness revealing the ancient castle in the background as they raced toward outer space.
 Hitler would use his V-2s, the worlds first ballistic missile, to rain destruction and strike terror in the streets of Antwerp the ultimate goal of his offensive.

 One month later on January 15,1945, with the war still winnable in his eyes, a delusional Adolf Hitler would board his armored train and began his nineteen-hour trip to Berlin.
 He would spend the rest of his days trapped underground in the Fuhrerbunker in central Berlin.
 As Allied bombers turned the city into a massive pile of rubble Hitler hid 28 feet below in his dank underground shelter.
 The Ardennes offensive drives home the lesson that a large scale offensive by massed armor has no hope against an enemy who enjoys supreme command of the air.